QuantLet/MVA-Ready/QID-2453-MVAandcur/README.md

 Published in : Applied Multivariate Statistical Analysis

-Description : 'Computes Andrew''''s Curves for the observations 96-105 of the Swiss bank notes data.
+Description : 'Computes Andrew''s Curves for the observations 96-105 of the Swiss bank notes data.
 The order of the variables is 1,2,3,4,5,6.'

 Keywords : 'Andrews curves, descriptive methods, normalization, scaling, financial, plot, graphical